Field of Mars Environmental Education Centre

 As they walk through diverse ecosystems, the young ecologists will observe various habitats, recording the interactions between living organisms and their non-living surroundings, such as soil, water and air.

-We will acknowledge the practices of the Wallumedegal Peoples in sustainably managing the environment.
+The practices of the Wallumedegal Peoples in sustainably managing the environment will be acknowledged.

 Fieldwork tools will include sensory observation, invertebrate hunts, scientific equipment and recording through sketching, mapping, watercolour and tallies in their take-home field journal.